mikegagnon/mentor-protege/doc/main.md

 ~three-prot
 ## Three protégé

 In addition, the proposed rule provided that a mentor participating in any SBA-approved mentor-protégé program would generally have no more than one protégé at a time.
-It also provided that SBA could authorize a concern to mentor more than one protégé at a time where it can demonstrate that the additional mentor- protégé relationship would not adversely affect the development of either protégé firm (e.g., the second firm may not be a competitor of the first firm).
-The rule also proposed, however, that no firm could be a mentor of more than three protégé s in the aggregate at one time under either of the mentor- protégé programs authorized by
+It also provided that SBA could authorize a concern to mentor more than one protégé at a time where it can demonstrate that the additional mentor-protégé relationship would not adversely affect the development of either protégé firm (e.g., the second firm may not be a competitor of the first firm).
+The rule also proposed, however, that no firm could be a mentor of more than three protégé s in the aggregate at one time under either of the mentor-protégé programs authorized by
 § 124.520 or § 125.9.
 A mentor could choose to have: Up to three protégé s in the 8(a) BD program; or up to three protégé s in the small business program; or one or more protégé s in one program and one or more in another program, but no more than three protégé s in the aggregate.

 ~comments-mentor-elig
 ## Mentor eligibility

-The proposed rule permitted any for-profit business concern that demonstrates a commitment and the ability to assist small business concerns to be approved to act as a mentor and receive the benefits of the mentor- protégé relationship.
+The proposed rule permitted any for-profit business concern that demonstrates a commitment and the ability to assist small business concerns to be approved to act as a mentor and receive the benefits of the mentor-protégé relationship.
 SBA also proposed to limit mentors to for-profit business entities based on the language contained in the NDAA 2013.
 Section 1641 of the NDAA 2013 added section 45(d)(1) of the Small Business Act, 15 U.S.C.
 657r(d)(1), which defines the term mentor to be "a for-profit business concern of any size."
-In order to make the 8(a) BD mentor-protégé program consistent with the small business mentor-protégé program, SBA proposed that mentors in the 8(a) BD mentor- protégé program must be for profit businesses as well.
+In order to make the 8(a) BD mentor-protégé program consistent with the small business mentor-protégé program, SBA proposed that mentors in the 8(a) BD mentor-protégé program must be for profit businesses as well.
 This was a change for the 8(a) BD program, which previously allowed non-profit entities to be mentors.
 SBA felt that the change to the 8(a) BD program made sense because Congress intended the new mentor-protégé program for small businesses to be as similar to the 8(a) BD mentor-protégé program as possible.

 ~comments-mentor-disagree
 ## Disagreed